Welcome to the PCOS and Nutrition Blog!

 Take your time and explore the collection of posts ranging from nutrition tips and lifestyle advice for PCOS sufferers, such as optimal recipes, diet tips and supplements, as well as general information on fitness and nutrition for everyone.

 The PCOS and Nutrition Blog was created for educational purposes.
 This website does not offer or replace professional advice.
 Any information provided on the site should not be substituted for professional medical advice, examination, diagnosis or treatment.
 The site offers information provided by articles, research but also the bloggers own opinions and personal experience dealing with PCOS.
 Therefore, always seek the advice of your doctor before changing your lifestyle, through, altering your diet, exercise routine, starting a new supplement or treatment or making changes to existing treatment.

-At PCOS and Nutrition, I believe in being honest and open with readers.
+I believe in being honest and open with my readers.
 I feel that it is important that I mention that I am affiliated with several companies.

 This means is that if you decide to buy a product following a path from this site, I will make a financial commission.

 Spices come from plants, making them naturally ingredients and therefore making them a great alternative, as they are safer and healthier to include into your diet rather than any pill.
 Therefore there is no harm in giving them a go, however, at times it is recommended that you follow guidelines of how often and how much you use these spices.